stoffee/terraform-hcp-vault-eks/README.md

     ### Set AWS environment variables:

-24. In the Terminal window you will use to run Terraform, set the AWS account credentials used to build your Vault instance:
+24. In the Terminal window you will use to run Terraform, set the AWS account credentials used to build your Vault instance, such as:
     ```bash
-    export AWS_ACCESS_KEY_ID=
+    export AWS_ACCESS_KEY_ID=ZXYRQPONMLKJIHGFEDCBA
-    export AWS_SECRET_ACCESS_KEY=
+    export AWS_SECRET_ACCESS_KEY=abcdef12341uLY5oZCi5ILlWqyY++QpWEYnxz62w
     ```

     <a name="DeployTF"></a>